damiso15/alx-higher_level_programming/0x03-python-data_structures/README.md

 * 5-no_c.py - Write a function that removes all characters c and C from a string.
 * 6-print_matrix_integer.py - Write a function that prints a matrix of integers.
 * 7-add_tuple.py - Write a function that adds 2 tuples.
+* 8-multiple_returns.py - Write a function that returns a tuple with the length of a string and its first character.